Alhassan Doguwa: Political career

 Alhassan Ado Garba was first elected to the Nigerian National Assembly's House of Representatives under the defunct SDP in 1992.
 He was one of the frontline Members that supported the election of Engr.
 Rabiu Musa Kwankwaso to become the Deputy Speaker of the 3rd Republic House of Representatives.

 In 2000, Alhassan Ado Garba was appointed as Special Adviser to the Kano State Governor on Environment.
 He later worked as a Special Adviser on Governmental Affairs and Political Party Affairs to Senate Presidents Chief Adolphus Wabara and Senator Ken Nnamani respectively.

 Hon Alhassan Ado succeeded in returning to the House of Representatives in 2007 where he became the Deputy Chairman of the House Committee on Niger Delta Development Commission (NDDC).
-Having served the nation and especially his constituents diligently, the enterprising people of Tudun Wada/Doguwa Federal Constituency re-elected Hon Doguwa in 2011 where it became more clearly that he is indeed a Parliamentary asset having served as the Chairman House Committee chairman on MDGs.
+The enterprising people of Tudun Wada/Doguwa Federal Constituency re-elected Hon Doguwa in 2011.
+House Committee chairman on MDGs.
 Hon Alhassan also serves as the African Network of Parliamentarians on MDGs Chairman.

 In 2015, Garba was elected to serve for the fourth term in the Lower Chamber where he was overwhelmingly elected as the 8th Assembly's Chief Whip after the defeat of his Speakership nominee (Femi Gbajabiamila) who lost to Yakubu Dogara.
 Upon his acceptance as the Chief Whip however created a rift between him and Femi Gbajabiamila something that tear their team apart and ends their long relationship.